 - As a group, cotton-tops work together to care for their young.
 Adult “helpers” stay in the family and learn to parent before having babies of their own.

 More than 75% of this species’ original habitat has been lost.
 The few populations that remain are small and restricted to isolated areas.
-Efforts are currently underway to get an accurate count of the number of cotton-tops remaining in the wild.
+Recent conservation efforts have included surveys to estimate the number of cotton-top tamarins remaining in the wild.

 Things the Zoo's done/doing

-In captivity, the cotton-top tamarin is managed for breeding purposes by a Species Survival Plan (SSP).
+In human care, the cotton-top tamarin is managed for breeding purposes by a Species Survival Plan (SSP).
 Under this plan, the coordinated efforts of several zoos throughout the United States help maintain the captive gene pool for the future aid of the wild population.
-The Minnesota Zoo currently participates in 23 SSP programs, including the Cotton-top Tamaran SSP.